-Hence, it might not be best to use the coffee grounds.
+Hence, it might not be best to use coffee grounds.
 Instead, it is highly effective to use fish emulsion or bone meal.

 Is Anthurium Polyschistum Air Purifier?

-According to NASA’s clean air study, Anthuriums can detoxify your space by cleansing certain harmful toxins like formaldehyde, ammonia, toluene, and xylene.
+According to NASA’s clean air study, Anthuriums can detoxify your space by cleansing harmful toxins like formaldehyde, ammonia, toluene, and xylene.